-UWS 11.27 Subchapter IV definitions.
-In this subchapter:

-(1) "Affected party" means any student, employee, visitor, or an individual participating in a university program or activity, who is a victim of an academic staff member's serious criminal misconduct.
+UWS 11.27 Subchapter IV definition.
+In this subchapter, "affected party" means any student, employee, visitor, or an individual participating in a university program or activity, who is a victim of an academic staff member's serious criminal misconduct.

 UWS 11.28 Dismissal for cause in special cases - indefinite academic staff appointments.
 A member of the academic staff holding an indefinite appointment may be dismissed for serious criminal misconduct, as defined in s.
-UWS 11.102 UWS 11.29.
+UWS 11.29.